J-Linnea/cep-k8s-kafka-benchmark/README.md

 `model` Kafka topic.

 In the second step filter the least frequent Directly-Follows-Relations from the result.
 Decide on a reasonable threshold!
-You can either implement the Stream Heuristics Miner or come up with an own idea.
+You can either implement the [Stream Heuristics Miner (page 12)](https://arxiv.org/pdf/1212.6383) or come up with an own idea.

 ## Exercise 3
 Now it is time for testing your stream processing pipeline.